 A heck of a lot of brides want to give a speech these days, yeahhhh!
 The days of speeches ONLY being given by the father of the bride, groom and best man are over.
 Your mum can give one, you can give one, even your parrot could give one (if you're planning on having your parrot give a speech, please invite me even if I'm not your photographer).
 Lots of brides want to be the one to get up and say their thank yous or crack jokes and tell stories.
 Girl power!
 (I can get away with saying that, I was a teenager of the 90s)

 It's still important to many people to celebrate getting married in a way that is traditional to their faith.
 Church weddings are beautiful weddings.
-This point is for the benefit of those who aren't religious, to point out that a humanist ceremony is a great alternative to a traditional ceremony.
+This point is for the benefit of those who aren't religious, to point out that a humanist ceremony is a great alternative to a traditional ceremony or a registrar.
 They're completely personalised to the couple and focussed on their individual relationship and what makes it unique.
 The celebrants themselves are loads of fun and make the ceremony super memorable.
 Katie Matthews (pictured above) is one of my new favourite Instagram pals.
 Seriously, follow her stories, they're hilarious.
 She's based in Cambridge but travels all over for weddings.
 She says "I decided to become a Celebrant for Humanists UK after attending the Humanist wedding of two university friends.
 The ceremony was by far and away the best I’d been to – and by that point, I’d been to A LOT of weddings.
 It was completely personalised to the couple in every way, reflecting them and their relationship as well as their unique thoughts on love, marriage, and commitment.
 It was just an incredibly uplifting day that I still think about several years later."